Downtown Muskegon, MI

 on October 15, 1890, Hackley Public Library was Charles Hackley's first

-gift to the city that had helped him amass a fortune during Muskegon's
+gift to the city that had allowed him to amass a fortune during Muskegon's

 School Board of Education